 - Amazon dominates the sphere of domestic and international shipping.
 As a digital native, Amazon’s mastery over the supply chain is its most valuable asset.
 With the onset of the Prime service, Amazon has proved it can ship items to customers within an impressive 24 hours.
 This is in stark contrast to current Australian pharmacies which, if they provide a delivery service at all, usually take at least three days to ship drugs and at a substantial cost to the customer.
 Amazon’s potential offering is likely to be of particular benefit to elderly customers who have more difficulty regularly visiting a brick-and-mortar pharmacy.

 - In an increasingly digital buyer market, more customers are showing a preference for online retailers.
 Indeed Australia’s predilection for online access to goods resulted in a 10.2 per cent growth in e-commerce spending in 2017, compared to only 3.3 per cent in traditional retail spending according to the 2017 e-Commerce Industry Paper, from the Australian Post and StarTrack.
 There is no reason to see why this pattern would not also apply to the medication people use, particularly for regular medication and repeat prescriptions.
 Amazon’s superior shipping offering would make it a suitable replacement for a trip to the pharmacy.

 It’s clear that to compete with Amazon’s offering and to advance the pharmaceutical service to better cater to customer needs, shipping improvements are a must.

 Improving your shipping

 At Eco Pallets, we can provide supply chain and shipping expertise tailored to the pharmaceutical industry.
-Our range of sustainable, durable and hygienic plastic pallets and bulk containers enable efficient shipping throughout Australia.
+Our range of sustainable, durable and clean plastic pallets and bulk containers enables efficient shipping throughout Australia.

 For more information on how Eco Pallets can improve your shipping contact the team today.